Liv Grete Skjelbreid: Injuries

 Skjelbreid suffered a spate of injuries throughout her career.
 In the summer of 1995 she broke her wrist whilst swinging on monkey bars, then in the summer of 1997 she was jumping on a chair, fell and broke her elbow.
 She then broke the cast when she crashed while training on roller skis days later.

-She also suffers from chronic inflammation, but she has said it had got better since she gave birth.
+She also has chronic inflammation, but she has said it had got better since she gave birth.
 There was also the illness that drained her energy and forced her to finish the 2004/05 season early.

 Personal life

-Liv Grete Skjelbreid grew up on a dairy farm in Hålandsdal.
+Liv Grete Skjelbreid grew up on a dairy farm in the Hålandsdal valley in Fusa Municipality, near the village of Holdhus.
 One of her two sisters Ann Elen also had a career as a biathlete.
 Ann Elen skied the first leg of the relay in Nagano 1998 when Norway came third, with Liv Grete skiing the anchor leg.
 Her brother-in-law is Norwegian biathlete Egil Gjelland.

 Skjelbreid married French biathlete Raphaël Poirée on 27 May 2000 in Norway.
 They first met at the 1992 Junior World Championships and began dating in 1996.
 They have three daughters, Emma (born 27 January 2003), Anna (born 10 January 2007) and Lena (born 10 October 2008).

 The family have spent most of their time in Norway and have a house in Eikelandsosen, near Skjelbreid's childhood home.
 They also kept a small apartment in Villard-de-Lans, France, site of the 1968 Olympic luge venue.
 In July 2013, the couple announced that they were separating.

 The oldest daughter Emma traveled with the Poirées to all of their biathlon events, with a full-time nanny (older sister Ann Elen) for the first two years.
 But Emma was sick several times over those two seasons, and the family decided she should remain at home during the buildup to the Olympic games in Torino, and only travel with them every third race weekend.
 So during the 2006 Olympic season Emma stayed with her maternal grandparents.